Grandma's oven temperature guides will help to determine proper oven temperatures and baking times, and help to answer other questions you might have.

 Whenever Grandma had tried a recipe that was new to her, her first attempt was pretty much an experiment.
 Most times it would turn out near perfect, but there were occasions when something went wrong, and it was a flop.
 That's simply the way of baking, even with modern-day recipes, no matter how great a cook you are.

-Mastering the old fashioned dessert recipes is a big part of their fun; that and getting to taste the desserts and treats that our ancestors once enjoyed.
+Mastering the old fashioned dessert recipes is a big part of the fun; that and getting to taste the desserts and treats that our ancestors once enjoyed.

 Do you remember when you were a child, and how cookies and cakes seemed to take an eternity to bake?
 Kids today get to watch through an oven window as cakes and cookies bake, but the old stoves didn't have that luxury.